jacobcode01/ChurnLabs/README.md

 > VITE_API_URL=your_base_api_url
 > ```
 >
-> This variable defines the base API url that the React frontend will use for generating predictions.
+> This variable defines the base API URL that the React frontend will use for generating predictions.
 >
 > Without this variable, the frontend will still attempt to connect to the local API (`localhost:8000`).